 Danby School is committed to ensuring the welfare and safety of all children in school.
 All North Yorkshire schools, including Danby School, follow the North Yorkshire Safeguarding Children Partnership procedures.
-The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
+The school will, normally, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school's child protection policy is available publicly via the school website or via the school office.
-Please contact 01287 660345.
+The school's child protection policy is available publicly via the school website and directly from the school office.

-School Commitment

-The Designated Safeguarding Lead is: Mrs Liz Orland

-And the person/s who deputise/s in their absence is/are: Mrs Hilary Thompson - St Hedda's School
+School Commitment The Designated Safeguarding Lead is:Mrs Liz Orland And the person/s who deputise/s in their absence is/are: Mrs Hilary Thompson

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSIE para 110), those living in adverse circumstances.
+KCSIE para 126), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.